Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 • paper.

-Many children from an early age begin to show their creative potential.
-No one has canceled fine art lessons in preschool institutions and schools.
-And now the kid needs to do his homework and depict a bouquet of flowers in a vase.
-And who, besides parents, will tell their child how to draw a vase of flowers in stages?
+Many children begin to show their creative potential from an early age.
+Fine arts lessons in preschool institutions and schools have not been cancelled.
+And now the kid needs to do his homework and draw a bouquet of flowers in a vase.
+And who, besides parents, will tell their child how to draw a vase with flowers step by step?

 Let's draw together.